 Corporate and Business Systems:

-- project management system for ACIAR
+- project management system for ACIAR;

-- grants management system for Industry
+- grants management system for Industry;

-- regulatory business system for TGA
+- regulatory business system for TGA;

-- practice management system for the ANAO
+- practice management system for the ANAO;

-- Great Plains FMIS for AHL and ATSB
+- Great Plains FMIS for AHL and ATSB;

-- QSP financials in Finance.
+- QSP Financials in DoF;

-- define business requirements for new systems
+- define business requirements for new systems;

 - workload and throughput analysis to determine the level of resources required to process the expected workload.

-Procurement and Contract Management:
+Procurement, Probity and Contract Management:

 Peter has performed a number of roles across a wide range of procurement activities including: